Bertrand Barère: Arrest

 Nevertheless, Barère was still questioned on the grounds of being a terrorist.
 Before Barère was sentenced to prison, "Carnot defended him on the ground that [Barère] was hardly worse than himself."
 However, the defense proved ineffective.
 On 2nd Germinal of the year III (22 March 1795), the leaders of Thermidor decreed the arrest of Barère and his colleagues in the Reign of Terror, Jean Marie Collot d'Herbois and Jacques Nicolas Billaud-Varenne.

 The Court hearings continued until being interrupted by the Insurrection of 12 Germinal, Year III (1 April 1795).
 After the insurrection was dealt with, the Assembly voted the deportation of Collot, Billaud, and Barere to Guiana without further ado.
 Significant disturbances occurred in Paris on the day of deportation.

-Barère was sentenced for his betrayal of King Louis XVI (by voting to execute him), for being a traitor to France, and for being a terrorist.
+Barère was sentenced for his betrayal of Louis XVI (by voting to execute him), for being a traitor to France, and for being a terrorist.

 The three prisoners were moved to the island of Oléron in preparation for being transported to French Guiana.
 Barère's increasing depression while in prison led him to write his own epitaph.
 While the other two prisoners were sent to Guiana, Barère still remained at Oléron.

 Meanwhile, the political developments in Paris resulted in the decision to put him on trial again.
 He was moved to Saintes, Charente-Maritime, where he spent four months awaiting trial.
 Eventually, the Convention decided without trial to confirm the old sentence of deportation.

 Escape from prison

 When Barère learned about this, his cousin, Hector Barère, and two other people helped him escape prison.
 Although Barère was reluctant to escape, his friends believed that he should leave at the earliest opportunity.

 According to his own later memoirs, the original plan was to escape over the garden walls or from the dormitory with the help of a long rope-ladder.
 This plan soon proved impossible as it was discovered that the garden was out of Barère's reach and that the dormitory was closed.

 The escape plan was soon reconfigured, as it was decided that Barère would escape by the cloister and garden of the convent.
 Barère escaped on 4 Brumaire IV (26 October 1795), with the help also of a local man named Eutrope Vanderkand.
 He went to Bordeaux, where he lived in hiding for several years.

 In early 1798 (while still in hiding), he was elected to the Directory's Council of Five Hundred from his native Hautes-Pyrénées, but he was not allowed to take his seat.

-In April of 1799, the Directory issued an order for his arrest, so he left Bordeaux and hid out in Saint-Ouen-sur-Seine near Paris.
+In April 1799, the Directory issued an order for his arrest, so he left Bordeaux and hid out in Saint-Ouen-sur-Seine near Paris.